ctufaro/JobCoin/README.md

 Polling
 -----------
 When the polling begins we asynchronously get a list of all deposited addresses (Status = 1) from the database via a REST call.
 We then poll the [JobCoin network](https://jobcoin.gemini.com/headstone/api) for all transactions.
 Once we retrieve these two collections, we use LINQ and run a query finding any jobcoins sent to the network.
 At this point we payout the 3% commission, and send the funds to the house account using the SendToHouseAsync method.
-We then flags these transactions with a Status equaling 2 in the datbase.
+We then flags these transactions with a Status equaling 2 in the database.
 Lastly we poll again for transactions with a Status of 2.
 We then Shuffle/Distribute the funds, see below.

 Shuffling/Distribution
 -----------
 Transactions queried with a Status of 2 are shuffled using a simple generic Fisher-Yates shuffle.
-Link can be found [here.](https://www.dotnetperls.com/fisher-yates-shuffle)
+Link can be found [here.](https://www.dotnetperls.com/fisher-yates-shuffle) Once shuffled, we then query our database for the payout amounts and the destination addresses.
+To better thwart analyzers we do the following:

+1. Take a single distribution amount and spread this amount over N random integers where the sum of N equals the payout amount.
+The java implementation can be found [here.](https://stackoverflow.com/questions/22380890/generate-n-random-numbers-whose-sum-is-m-and-all-numbers-should-be-greater-than)
+2. We store the distributions from 1 as a string array.
+For amounts with decimals, we simply append the decimal amount to a randomly chosen element from the array returned in step 1.
+3. Once we have our array, we then randomly choose a number from 1 - 10.
+This represents a sleep time for our thread.
+Once the thread awakens from this random sleep time, the distributions will then be made.
+4. Since we queue all our address distributions on the ThreadPool, concurrency is not guaranteed.
+This will work in our favor against analyzers.

 Vulnerabilities
 -----------